melaniehoff/Peer-to-Peer-Folder-Poetry/README.md

 - Mind your file path
     - `/../../../../../`

+Every time you make a folder or rename a file on your computer, the actions you take through moving your mouse and clicking on buttons, have an equivalent text command in Bash.
+In fact, even when you do this through a visual interface (called a GUI) text commands are still being fired in the background which eventually compile to binary.
+Using bash in the terminal is a way to get a little closer to the metal and a little further along in uncovering the mechanics of our most common devices.

 # To create our folder poetry, we will use Bash in the terminal

 ## Bash Commands